Gyvichi/Gyvichi.github.io/_pages/about.md

 ## Discussion

 I have an inquiry regarding rating systems.
 I've hypothesized that ratings should be constructed from comprehensive evaluation functions in order to achieve accuracy in measurement.
 For instance, there is a significant disparity between winning through tactical play and winning via scholar's mate.
-Given eval()'s ability to accurately measure every process, would it be reasonable to derive certain metrics such as "rating" from eval()?
-In the context of chess, factors such as time can be taken into consideration along with the construction of a rating from the eval().
+Given `eval()`'s ability to accurately measure every process, would it be reasonable to derive certain metrics such as "rating" from eval?
+In the context of chess, factors such as time can be taken into consideration along with the construction of a rating from the eval.

 Furthermore, how can I generalize this concept?
-What terms can be associated with the functions rating() and eval()?
+What terms can be associated with the functions rating and eval?
 I am guessing the concept of a value function in DRL or a Q-table.

 ![](https://i.imgur.com/V5ChrMs.png)